rgordonatrsgc/ics4u-isp-sandbox/README.md

 *For example, you might be writing a networked application for the first time.
 Or, you may be writing an application that requires a particularly well designed user interface.
 Describe what you expect to learn by writing this application.*

-I expect to learn a lot about designing a UI and building a fluid app, as well as more indepth usage of spritekit.
+I expect to learn a lot about designing a UI and building a fluid app, as well as more indepth usage of SpriteKit.

 ### What dependencies, if any, will be required to complete your project?

 *If you are writing a networked application, you might be using an API like Alamofire to simplify that part of the implementation.
 If you are writing an application that communicates over Bluetooth, you may be using the Core Bluetooth framework.
 Please list any expected dependencies for your project.*

-The only forseen third-party usage will be spritekit and their physics engine.
+The only forseen third-party usage will be SpriteKit and their physics engine.

 ### Rate the personal difficulty level of this project.